M2Team/NanaBox/Documents/ConfigurationReference.md

 #### SelectedDevices

-(Optional) The string array selected GPU used for paravirtualization of virtual machine.
+(Optional) The string array of selected GPUs used for paravirtualization of virtual machine.

 Note: Only valid in "List" GPU paravirtualization assignment mode.